--> Surge Impedance and Surge Impedance Loading (SIL)

 Calculation of Surge impedance loading (SIL)

-As we know that long transmission lines (length > 250 km) are represented by the distributed parameter model.
+As we know long transmission lines (length > 250 km) are represented by the distributed parameter model.
 In this model, the capacitance and inductance are distributed uniformly along the line.
-When the line is charged then the shunt capacitance generates reactive power and feeds to the line while the series inductance absorbed the reactive power.
+When the line is charged then the shunt capacitance generates reactive power and feeds to the line while the series inductance absorbs the reactive power.
 Hence voltage drop occurs in line due to series, inductance is compensated by the shunt capacitance of the line.

 Reactive power balance